Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA: Results and discussion

-The fits based on \eqref{jref_fit} confirms that the \GCR diffusion term does not depend on $\hat{q}A$, while the $J_{\rm{off}}$ term has opposite direction for opposite $\hat{q}A$ sign.
-In particular, $J_{\rm{off}}^{-}$ ($J_{\rm{off}}^{+}$) can be regarded as outwardly (inwardly) directed flux, in terms of drift contribution to the local \GCR flux.
-For a constant and finite value of $K_{0}$, the two fluxes $J_{0}^{+}(K_0)$ and $J_{0}^{-}(K_0)$ are different, are shown in Fig.\,\ref{Fig::CorrelationJ0vsK0}, because of opposite contributions of drift.
-The quantity $\Delta J \equiv J_{\rm{off}}^{+} - J_{\rm{off}}^{-}$ can be used as a measurement of the net effect of drift on the total \GCR flux, for a given level of \GCR diffusion.
-We also note that in the figure, the fit reults under periods of undefined polarity (green triangles) connect smoothly the two regimes.
-In this epoch the role of drift is not well understodd, but the flux $J_{0}$ remains correlated with $K_{0}$.
+We also note that in the figure, the fit results obtained under periods of undefined polarity (green triangles) connect smoothly the two regimes.
+In this epoch the role of drift is not well understood, but the flux $J_{0}$ remains correlated with $K_{0}$.
 To close the loop, it may take an entire cycle of magnetic polarity.